glebbash/carrot-blog/posts/lo/devlog-11.md

 But now having a WASM interpreter meant that I can not only interpret LO source code, but any program compiled to WASM.

-That is, if I write a WASM binary parser to produce WASM IR that the interpreter uses.
-Fortunately WASM "IR" and the WASM binary format are very very close so writing a WASM parser was super quick as well (< 1KLOC).
+That is, if I write a parser from WASM binary to my internal WASM IR first.
+Fortunately my WASM "IR" and the the WASM binary format are very very close so writing a WASM parser was super quick as well (< 1KLOC).

-I have module verification as a todo though so any malformed WASM modules would just make compiler panic.
+Module verification is not implemented though so any malformed WASM modules would just make compiler panic 🤷‍♂️.

 ### 🏎️ Interpreter Performance

 Unfortunately because of security constraints WASM spec does not allow making executable memory chunks so it's not possible to make a JIT compiler compiled to WASM.

-So the performance of any interpreter compiled to WASM no matter whether it's a Python interpreter or a JS interpreter is severely limited.
+So the performance of any interpreter compiled to WASM, no matter whether it's a Python interpreter or a JS interpreter, is severely limited.

 It doesn't matter much for hello-worlds and others, and I think that even having a full self hosted compiler's source interpreted won't take a huge amount of time.